-Tea already has a lot going for it.
-A modest dose of caffeine.
-All those antioxidants.
-Great taste.
-A rich place in cultures ranging from Europe to the Middle East to Asia and beyond.
+Tea is a wonderful thing.
+It can be served cold or hot and is sometimes packed with a little bit of caffeine in addition to lovely antioxidants.
+Additionally, it comes in countless delicious flavors (if you happen to be someone who doesn’t like tea, we can agree to disagree on that).
+There’s also a rich place in cultures ranging from Europe to the Middle East to Asia and beyond.
 (Per person, Turkey is by far the largest consumer of tea, FYI, with England coming in third, right after the Emerald Isle right off its west coast.)
-What could possibly make this perennially prized beverage better?
+What could possibly make this perennially prized beverage better, you ask?
 A few milligrams of cannabidiol, as it turns out, better known as CBD.

-You probably know the basics about tea already (green, black, herbal, good with lemon, good with milk and sugar, kind of led to the Opium Wars, and so on) so let’s cover the basics on CBD.
-(If you want to read more in-depth, check out our full article on CBD.)
+You probably know the basics about tea already (herbal, green, black, good with lemon, good with milk and sugar, kind of led to the Opium Wars, and so on) so let’s cover the basics on CBD.

-So what does CBD do for a human being?
+So what’s the effect of CBD on a human being?
 Dolo stated that CBD is “being studied for therapeutic uses.”
 Hilal Tabsh, the vice president of marketing from Aceso, another leading cannabidiol product producer, expanded on the concept, saying: “Hemp contains naturally occurring phytocannabinoids, which when consumed, interact with the body’s endocannabinoid system.
 This central regulatory system is known to affect bodily processes such as appetite, mood, and sleep.”

 Why do tea and CBD make such a great pair?
 While CBD won’t get you high, it may get you tired.
-The caffeine in the tea can help offset the slight sedative effects of the cannabidiol, allowing you to enjoy the full benefits of its potential stress and anxiety reduction and focus enhancement without feeling sluggish.
+The caffeine in the tea can help balance the slight sedative effects of the cannabidiol, letting you enjoy the full benefits of its potential stress and anxiety reduction and focus enhancement without making you feel sluggish.

 Buddha Teas CBD Turmeric and Ginger Tea